TIGER-AI-Lab/Pixel-Reasoner/README.md

 - [2025/5/25] We made really fun demos!
 You can now play with the [**online demo**](https://huggingface.co/spaces/TIGER-Lab/Pixel-Reasoner).
 Have fun!
 - [2025/5/22] We released models-v1.
 Now actively working on data and code release.

+## Features
+- Supports Instruction Tuning with multi-turn trajectories
+- Supports RL with multi-turn trajectories
+- Supports RL with mixed video and image data
+- Supports Inference/Evaluation with vLLM

 ## Overview
 ![overview](./assets/teaser.png)